 The first thing you should do is make enquiries of HMLR to make sure that this person is indeed the registered owner of the freehold reversion.
 It is not necessary to instruct a Church Stretton conveyancing lawyer to do this as you can do this on the Land Registry website for less than a fiver.
 Rest assured that in any event, even if this is the legitimate freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 I am the registered owner of a basement flat in Church Stretton, conveyancing having been completed 10 years ago.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
 Equivalent properties in Church Stretton with a long lease are worth £191,000.
 The average or mid-range amount of ground rent is £55 yearly.
 The lease ends on 21st October 2073

 With only 54 years remaining on your lease we estimate the price of your lease extension to span between £31,400 and £36,200 plus legals.

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not move forward based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.